-12Pub.
+&lt;sup>12Pub.
 L. No. 112-96, § 6206 (b)(1)(D) 126 Stat. at 212.

-organizations (such as contractors) and that management should hold these organizations accountable for their performance.13 In our report, we found that FirstNet has taken a number of steps to establish contract oversight mechanisms, but has not fully assessed the staffing needs of its oversight workforce.
+organizations (such as contractors) and that management should hold these organizations accountable for their performance.

+In our report, we found that FirstNet has taken a number of steps to establish contract oversight mechanisms, but has not fully assessed the staffing needs of its oversight workforce.
 FirstNet's oversight mechanisms include developing policies and procedures to guide contract administration and establishing offices to oversee its network contractor.
 In particular, FirstNet established the Network Program Office to oversee the contractor's performance and facilitate quality assurance of contract deliverables, among other things.
 FirstNet is also receiving assistance from the Department of the Interior, which has experience with contract administration, although FirstNet plans to assume full responsibility for contract administration in the future.
-In our report, we found that FirstNet's efforts to develop contract oversight mechanisms aligned with several key actions that we identified as contributing to effective contract oversight.
+We also found that FirstNet's efforts to develop contract oversight mechanisms aligned with several key actions that we identified as contributing to effective contract oversight.
 However, although FirstNet's Network Program Office will perform essential contract administration functions.
 FirstNet had not conducted long-term projections of staffing needs for the office as of April 2017.
 Planning for and assigning adequate resources, including people, and performing an assessment of the resources needed to oversee projects is one of the key actions we identified for planning and executing effective contract oversight.

-We concluded in our report that FirstNet lacks reasonable assurance that it will have sufficient resources to handle increases in its responsibilities over time and that, by performing a long-term staffing assessment for the Network Program Office, FirstNet would be in a better position to fully understand its staffing needs and respond to staffing changes and risks as it assumes full responsibility of contract administration in the future.
+We concluded that FirstNet lacks reasonable assurance that it will have sufficient resources to handle increases in its responsibilities over time and that, by performing a long-term staffing assessment for the Network Program Office, FirstNet would be in a better position to fully understand its staffing needs and respond to staffing changes and risks as it assumes full responsibility of contract administration in the future.
 As such, we recommended in our report that FirstNet assess the long-term staffing needs in the Network Program Office prior to assuming full responsibility for administering the network contract.
-FirstNet agreed with this recommendation and said that it is taking steps to implement it.
-Chairman Wicker, Ranking Member Schatz, and Members of the Subcommittee, this concludes my prepared statement.
+FirstNet agreed with this recommendation and, in September 2017, described the actions it has taken to implement it.
+According to FirstNet, in August 2017 the Network Program Office adopted a strategic workforce plan for fiscal years 2018 to 2022, which it expects to update annually.
+According to FirstNet, this plan provides a comprehensive view of current and future human capital needs required to support the implementation of the network and identifies strategies the office will employ to fill gaps between current and future needs, among other things.
+If implemented as planned, this action should address the intent of the recommendation.
+Chairman Donovan, Ranking Member Payne, and Members of the Subcommittee, this concludes my prepared statement.
 I would be pleased to respond to any questions that you may have at this time.
-Page 8 GAO-17-702T 13GAO, Standards for Internal Control in the Federal Government, GAO-14-704G (Washington, D.C.: September 2014).
 GAO Contact and Staff Acknowledgments If you or your staff have any questions about this testimony, please contact Mark L. Goldstein, Director, Physical Infrastructure Issues at (202) 512-2834 or goldsteinm@gao.gov.
 Contact points for our Offices of Congressional Relations and Public Affairs may be found on the last page of this statement.
 GAO staff who made key contributions to this testimony are Sally Moino and Nalylee Padilla.
 Other staff who made contributions to the report cited in this testimony are identified in the source product.
-(102108) Page 9 GAO-17-702T